audreylamy/42_Matcha/README.md

 # 42_Matcha

 ## Overview
-💞 Modern real-time dating web application.
+💞 Real-time dating web application.
 This is the second project of 42 school's web branch.
 No ORM, validators or User Accounts Manager were allowed for this project.
 Build with @mpham (https://github.com/Minh42).

 ![Screenshot landing](https://i.imgur.com/gOm2CEZ.png)